DouglasAlVas/DouglasAlVas/README.md

 - 👋 Hi, I’m @DouglasAlVas
-- 👀 I’m interested in Back-End
+- 👀 I’m interested in C#
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me dougloha@gmail.com
 - I'm beginner and i hope learn with you!